Numerical simulations of inflationary dynamics: slow roll and beyond: Discussion

 \section{Discussion}

-In the present version of our manuscript, we introduced our numerical approach to simulate the cosmological equations in order to study the inflationary dynamics at the level of both background as well as linear-order in perturbation theory.
+In this paper, we introduced our numerical approach to simulate the cosmological equations in order to study the inflationary dynamics both at the background level and at linear order in perturbation theory.
 We provided the link to our open-source \texttt{GitHub} repository where we have supplied a \texttt{Python}-based simple numerical code to simulate inflationary dynamics in terms of cosmic time $t$.
 We explicitly demonstrated how to use the code to study the inflationary background dynamics in section \ref{sec:Num_Dyn_BG} that includes plotting the phase-space portrait of inflation as well as to characterise quantum fluctuations during inflation using the simulations of the background dynamics.

 Section \ref{sec:Num_Dyn_QF} was dedicated to study quantum fluctuations during inflation (without using slow-roll approximated expressions) by numerically solving the mode function equations of scalar and tensor fluctuations.
 For a featureless slow-roll inflaton potential, the difference between the results obtained numerically and those obtained under slow-roll approximations were negligible until close to the end of inflation, as expected.
 We used the Starobinsky potential (\ref{eq:pot_Star}) as an example to illustrate our analysis.
 Our primary focus was the numerical evaluation of the scalar power spectrum ${\cal P}_{\zeta}(k)$ for potentials that exhibit a slow-roll violating feature.
 In particular, we used the example of an asymptotically-flat base inflationary potential that possesses a tiny local bump feature (\ref{eq:model_pot_dip}) to illustrate our numerical scheme in section \ref{sec:Num_Dyn_USR_bump/dip}.
 By suitably choosing the parameters of the potential (\ref{eq:KKLT_gaussian_bump}), one can achieve a large enough amplification of the scalar power spectrum in order to facilitate the formation of PBHs in the post-inflationary epoch.